devxoul/CocoaSeeds/README.md

 | Tag     | `1.0.4`                           | Required | -                     |
 | Files   | `:files => "JLToast/*.{swift,h}"` | Optional | `*/**.{h,m,mm,swift}` |

-Looking for using branches instead of tags?
+Want to use branches instead of tags?
 See the [Branch support](#branch-support) section.

 #### Specifying targets

-Third party libraries can be added specific targets by using target block.
-For example, you'd like to add some testing libraries such as Quick and Nimble to your test target, you can specify it in Seedfile:
+Third party libraries should be specfied in the target block.
+For example, If you want to add some testing libraries such as Quick and Nimble to your test target, you can specify them like this:

 ```ruby
 target :MyAppTest do